-Spring wild turkey licences will be offered online through ontario.ca/outdoorscard.
-Your wild turkey licence(s) and game seal(s) will be mailed.
-Please allow time for your licence(s) and game seal(s) to reach you.
-To use this system, a hunter who has successfully completed the wild turkey hunter education course needs:
+Spring wild turkey licences will also be offered online through ontario.ca/outdoorscard.
+Your wild turkey licence(s) and game seal(s) will be mailed to you.
+Please allow time for delivery prior to the season.
+To use this system, a hunter needs:

-- A valid hunting version Outdoors Card number; - A valid VISA, MasterCard or American Express credit card.
+- A valid hunting version Outdoors Card number; - A valid VISA or MasterCard credit card.